Hepatitis B Screening

 - Clean blood spills with a solution containing 1 part household bleach to 10 parts water.

 There is no vaccine for hepatitis C prevention.
-Lifestyle precautions are similar to those for hepatitis B. People who are infected with the hepatitis C virus should avoid drinking alcohol as this can accelerate the liver damage associated with hepatitis C. People who are infected with hepatitis C should receive vaccinations for hepatitis A and B.
+Lifestyle precautions are similar to those for hepatitis B. People who are infected with the hepatitis C virus should avoid drinking alcohol because this can accelerate the liver damage associated with hepatitis C. People who are infected with hepatitis C should receive vaccinations for hepatitis A and B.

 Hepatitis A is the least serious of the common hepatitis viruses.
 It only has an acute (short-term) form that can last from several weeks to up to 6 months.
 It does not have a chronic form.
 Most people who have hepatitis A recover completely.
 Once people recover, they are immune to the hepatitis A virus.